matthew-setiawan/Analogue-Music-Synthesizer/report/timing_analysis.md

 # 3. Real-Time System Analysis Report

 To evaluate the reliability of our system, it was necessary to conduct data analysis and statistical tests to observe and analyse the real-time performance of the system.
 To this end, our group conducted a series of measurements to determine the time required to complete specific tasks and performed critical instant analysis to verify whether each task could be completed before the respective deadlines.
 To study the overall behaviour of the system, we collected statistics from the FreeRTOS() operating system to show the time the real-world performance of the operating system.
-The relevant code and timing can be found in the test_timing branch.
+The relevant code and timing can be found in the test_timing branch and timing_report branch with timing_report showing how we used FREERTOS() to collect operational statistics.

 ### 3.1 Methodology

-To determine the timing requirements for tasks and interrupts, we computed the average execution time for each task across all 32 intervals.However, for CAN_RX tasks this .This was then validated with the FreeRTOS stats buffer timer which appeared to show similar estimated time values when timed for.
-When we tim
+To determine the timing requirements for tasks and interrupts, we computed the average execution time for each task across all 32 intervals.However,for CAN_RX tasks this was determined by examining the time taken for 36 occurence intervals by filling up the queue to a maximal size of 32 and recording the time accordingly.This was then validated with the FreeRTOS stats buffer timer which was initialized with a frequency of 10 KHz and appeared to show similar estimated time values as the manual time recordings obtained.

 Figure 1 and 2 demonstrate the timing analysis of tasks in the system.